top of page

 Clifton and Nelson (1992)

-• Avoid assumptions - ask questions.
+• Avoid assumptions - ask questions

-• Be respectful and honest
+• Be respectful and kind

 • Give (and accept) constructive criticism